mike10004/git-multi-bundler/README.md

 authorization, not that the resource doesn't actually exist, so it asks for credentials, but we disable the terminal prompt, so it can't get the credentials and aborts.)

+## Unit Tests

+From the cloned repository directory, execute:

+    $ ./run_tests.py

+Note that this will run all unit tests, including those that connect to external git repositories like GitHub.
+To run only the unit tests that stay local, add the `--no-external` flag.
+To set a more verbose logging level for the `bundle_repos` module, add `--log-level=DEBUG`.

 ## To do